 The “jitter-free” caffeine that everyone is obsessing over, Yerba Mate, is new to the game in the US, but has been a traditional tea native to South America since way back!
 Yerba Mate is a key ingredient in the Marquis formula as it boosts energy with an impressive line up of nutrients.

 The name of this traditional beverage comes from its unique brewing and drinking ritual!
-Keep reading for a 101 on the history and traditions of Yerba Mate!
+Traditional Yerba Mate is also called the "drink of the gods", packed full of vitamins, minerals, and antioxidants all while providing a natural pick me up.
+With many health benefits, Yerba Mate has gained a reputation as a "super drink" around the globe.
+Keep reading for a 101 on the history and traditions of drinking Yerba Mate!

 Yerba Mate may have just recently popped up in American stores, but it’s been around for a while!
 The drink dates all the way back to the pre-Columbian era.
 The local Guaraní people in Paraguay discovered the Ilex paraguariensis tree and began to cultivate it, drying the leaves and twigs, then drinking them in hot water.

 For centuries, the Guaraní praised it for its healing properties!
 Yerba Mate was an important part of their medicinal culture, along with their social culture as it was consumed through a special ritual!